-You have something to share with the world.
+No matter who you are, you have something to teach the world.

 We hope you enjoy our guide, and we wish you the best of luck with your online course!

 “Just finished reading Podia's guide for creating courses.
 It's immensely helpful; the best I've found so far!”

 Is creating an online course right for you?
 In this chapter, we’ll look at who can benefit from producing an online course and what the perks of online education are for entrepreneurs and their customers.
 We’ll also take a look at the most common mental barriers that creators face when they get started and the best way to overcome them.

 Coming up with a profitable idea frustrates a lot of people, but it doesn’t have to stop you.
 The second chapter of this guide will take you from inspiration to conceptualization with a proven step-by-step process to help you identify the best market for your business, the products that market will respond to, and how to marry your passion with product development.

 After you’ve settled on an idea for your online course, you need to start thinking about the best content types -- videos, workbooks, PDFs, and et cetera -- for reaching your audience.
 We’ll take a look at the pros and cons of different content formats and discuss the best uses of each as well as address accessibility concerns for your audience.